 4. Adopt A Moon Ritual

 I am a big believer in rituals around both the new and full moons.
 It doesn’t have to be a big ordeal – lighting a candle and writing in a journal is plenty.
-Sometimes my moon ritual is simply to be present in gratitude while snuggling with Harris.
-Typically the New Moon is a time for reflection and intention setting while the Full Moon is a time of gratitude for all that you have created.
-Look back on your intentions you have set on the new moon and see how far you have come.
+Sometimes, my moon ritual is to be present in gratitude while snuggling with Harris.
+Typically, the New Moon is a time for reflection and intention setting, while the Full Moon is a time of appreciation for all you have created.
+Look back on the intentions you have set on the new moon and see how far you have come.
 Release anything that is no longer serving you while bringing forward all that is serving you well.
-Full moon is also a great time for moon bathing – sitting outside under the light of the moon and soaking up all her energy.
+The full moon is also an excellent time for moon bathing – sitting outside under the moon's light and soaking up all her energy.

-As for myself, I have found a tremendous benefit in going along with the natural energy of the our environment.
-Instead of pushing myself outwards during the times when I feel withdrawn, I listen to my needs and adjust accordingly.
-This in turn makes me more productive and focused when I am naturally supposed to be.
+As for myself, I have found a tremendous benefit in going along with the natural energy of our environment.
+Instead of pushing myself outwards when I feel withdrawn, I listen to my needs and adjust accordingly—making me more productive and focused when I am naturally supposed to be.
 Having a period is just part of a cycle, but knowing when it’s coming and what phase I’m in when it’s here empowers me to embrace my intuitive feminine nature and literally go with the flow.